nuswifi/nuswifi.github.io/README.md

 Interactive heatmaps are adapted from the calendar heatmap by Tom May (http://bl.ocks.org/tjdecke/5558084).

-To access them, first scroll to the bottom and select a week.
 Hover over each cell to see the crowd counts for that hour in that location.

 Student: https://nuswifi.github.io/heatmap/index_student.html